Google Disables Discover Report Hack for Desktop vs Mobile Insights in GSC

 Why This Matters for SEO and Digital Marketing

 For SEO specialists, marketers, and content creators, Google Discover presents a further untapped opportunity for organic traffic, which can considerably increase user engagement through content personalization.
 Concerning brand visibility, Discover provides value irrespective of whether users actively search for Google content, as content serves in prominent positions, sometimes referred to as “content islands,” in high-traffic areas that do not depend on user queries.
-The extra hurdle for marketers, however, is the inability to discern device types when evaluating Discover performance on Google Search Console; this lack of differentiation is tricky to navigate.
-With a lack of comprehensive understanding of content mobility insights, marketers are forced to work with half-baked navigational structures, making it challenging to develop experiences tailored to each platform.
+However, the extra hurdle for marketers is the inability to discern device types when evaluating Discover performance on Google Search Console; this lack of differentiation is tricky to navigate.
+With a lack of comprehensive understanding of content mobility insights, marketers must work with half-baked navigational structures, making developing experiences tailored to each platform challenging.

 This constraint is particularly timely because Google is actively testing and potentially rolling out Discover to desktop users.
 Not knowing how and what content works in different user environments stifles holistic optimization of performance evaluation and cross-device enhancement.
 Strategically, marketers risk missing key gaps in tracking user behavior or activity that could inform navigation, interaction, and even content design for desktop users.